dirkcuys/thebacklog/projects/agregore-web-apps/part-1.md

 Now we have an easy way to update any file in our site, run `editFile('somefile')` in the console and edit it.

 There are several improvements to be made.
-For ex. what happens when the file doesn't exist?
+Like what happens when the file doesn't exist?
 Try it.
-Or what happens if you run `edit('lib.js')` and then decide you actually wanted to edit index.html and then run `edit('index.html')` ...
+Or what happens if you run `edit('lib.js')` and then decide you actually wanted to edit index.html and then run `edit('index.html')`

+Here is the final code for lib.js:

 ```js
 async function updateSite(filename, content){